wbkboyer/CMPT721Assign2/Cmpt721Assign2/README.txt

 Where the head of a definite clause is in the first index, followed by a space, a comma, and a space.
-Then, the list of positive atoms is separated spaces; after the final atom of the list of positive atoms, there is another space, and then a comma, after which the list of negative atoms is given in the same form as the positive atoms.
+Then, the list of positive atoms is separated by spaces; after the final atom of the list of positive atoms, there is another space, and then a comma, after which the list of negative atoms is given in the same form as the positive atoms.